uit-no-old/elixir-excelerate/elixir-requirements.md

 	how can we figure it out ourselves?

 3. Figure out how MetaPipe (or any other pipeline) can use NorStore.
-	a.
-User raw data.
+	- User raw data.
-	b.
-MetaPipe provenance and intermediate data (for example the SHA1 of the idividual files).
+	- MetaPipe provenance and intermediate data (for example the SHA1 of the idividual files).
-	c.
-MetaPipe  results (to the archive).
+	- MetaPipe  results (to the archive).
-	d.
-Reference database (task 6.2).
+	- Reference database (task 6.2).

 4. Figure out if we can just pull data to NorStore, EUDAT links: Geant.
 	As per task 6.2 actions.